rlperez/kablamo.me/src/posts/2024/2024-12-31-bat-a-better-cat.md

 # reverts to cat when not to prevent interfering with other scripts.
 function cat --description "alias cat bat"
     if status --is-interactive
+        # Initialize an empty list for the arguments
+        set -l args
+        for arg in $argv
-        # Replace and substitute -a with --pager=never
+            # Replace '-a' with '--pager=never' in each argument, if applicable
+            if [ "$arg" = "-a" ]
-        set -l args (string replace -a -- "-a" "--pager=never" $argv)
+                set new_arg "--pager=never"
+            else
+                set new_arg $arg
+            end
+            # Add the processed argument (either modified or unchanged) to the args list
+            set args $args $new_arg
+        end

         # In interactive mode, use bat
         command bat $args
     else